H-1B Update: Breaking Down the $100,000 Fee

 Real-Life Scenarios

-If you weren’t picked in the 2025 lottery and try again in 2026, your employer must pay the fee when filing the new petition.
+If you weren’t picked in the March 2025 lottery and reapply in 2026, the rule still depends on your location at the time of filing:

 We’ll keep sharing updates as more guidance comes out so you can plan with confidence.